 How can an individual test value be assessed without any standards of comparison?

 For the assessment, whether a test yielded above average, below average or average results, a mean and standard deviation of a comparative population (norm sample) are necessary.
 This calibration should be performed with a sample as large as possible and under standardized conditions.

 The average test performance of the reference group makes the norm, the obtained average score is the mean, and the measurement for the variance of test scores is the standard deviation.

-The three most important test quality criteria objectivity, reliability and validity build on one another, meaning without objectivity there is no reliability and without reliability, there is no validity.
+The 3 most important test quality criteria objectivity, reliability, and validity build on 1 another, meaning without objectivity there is no reliability and without reliability, there is no validity.

 Objectivity – Does the test depend on the investigator?